Mahesh-455/Adventure-Works-Data-Engineering-Project/README.md

 **Azure SparkSQL End-to-End Data Engineering Project**

 📌 **Project Overview**

-This project demonstrates an end-to-end data engineering pipeline built using Azure services and Apache Spark.
-The pipeline ingests raw data, processes it using PySpark/SparkSQL, and stores the transformed data for analytics.
+This project demonstrates an end-to-end data engineering pipeline built using **Microsoft Azure services and Apache Spark.

+The pipeline ingests raw data from an external source, processes it using PySpark and Spark SQL, and stores the transformed data in a data lake using a Medallion Architecture (Bronze → Silver → Gold).
+The processed data is then queried using serverless SQL and visualized in Microsoft Power BI.

-The goal of this project is to simulate a real-world data engineering workflow, including data ingestion, transformation, and storage in a scalable cloud environment.
+This project simulates a real-world cloud data engineering workflow, including:
+1. Data ingestion
+2. Data transformation
+3. Data storage in a scalable data lake
+4. Querying with serverless SQL
+5. Data visualization

 🎥 **Project Reference**